Cars · Resale guide

 How Much Is a Used Toyota Urban Cruiser Ebella Worth in India?

-A used Toyota Urban Cruiser Ebella is worth ₹3,00,000 to ₹8,50,000 in India in 2026, depending on its condition, total kilometers driven, and specific variant.
-This wide range reflects the typical depreciation for a well-regarded compact SUV after 3-4 years on Indian roads.
-Factors like meticulous service history, accident-free status, and remaining tire life can significantly push the value towards the higher end of this spectrum.
+A used Toyota Urban Cruiser Ebella is worth ₹3,00,000 to ₹8,50,000 in India in 2026, depending on its overall condition, specific variant, and the total kilometers driven.
+This range reflects the robust demand for Toyota vehicles in the Indian used car market.
+Factors like a complete service history, a clean accident record, and the car’s overall cosmetic and mechanical state significantly influence its final selling price.
+Newer, well-maintained units with lower mileage will always command the higher end of this spectrum.

 Is the Toyota Urban Cruiser Ebella Still Worth It in 2026?